One/two-day Racing Events/Trophies

 Methuselah Trophy and In-betweeners Trophy Event

-This one-day event is open to members over the age of 45 years, on the day of the event, competing for the Methuselah Trophy.
-Racing is in one handicap fleet, divided into two sub-classes of Methuselah (45 - 59 years) and Grand Master (60+ years), the trophy going to the overall winner of the day.
-Racing involves three handicap races, with your best two results to count.
+This one-day event is open to all members.
+Those over the age of 45 years, on the day of the event, will compete for the Methuselah Trophy.
+Racing is in one handicap fleet, divided into two catagories of Methuselah (45 - 59 years) and Grand Master (60+ years), the trophy going to the overall winner of the day.
+Racing will normally involve three handicap races, with your best two results to count.
 The first race will start at 11.00hrs, followed by lunch and two further races in the afternoon.

-For those not eligible to race in the Methuselah, the In-betweeners Trophy offers an opportunity for youngsters (under 45 years), to compete in three handicap races with a separate start, three minutes after the Methuselah start.
+For those not eligible to race in the Methuselah, the In-betweeners' Trophy offers an opportunity for youngsters (over 18 and under 45 years), to compete in three handicap races with a separate start, three minutes after the Methuselah start.
+Those under 18 years can sail in the In-betweeners' Fleet, be given a result, but not compete for the trophy.
 The trophies for this event, and a record of recent winners, can be viewed in the Trophy Cabinet on the Club's website.
 Trophy for this one-day event include: Methuselah Shield, Methuselah Plate, Methuselah Crew Plate. and In-betweener's Trophy.
 You are required to be logged in to view the Trophy Cabinet.

 If you would like more information about Methuselah, try here.